 The statute of limitations equals the amount of time you have to file a civil lawsuit.
 In South Carolina, there is no statute of limitations on crime.
-However, in the context of personal injury or wrongful death cases, the clock usually starts on the day of the incident (exp. car accident).
+However, in the context of South Carolina personal injury or wrongful death cases, the clock usually starts on the day of the incident (exp. car accident).

-In most cases you have 3 years to file suit against a non-governmental defendant.
-Please note that you only have 2 years to file suit against a governmental defendant such as a county hospital, local police department, or government official.
+In most cases, you have 3 years to file suit against a non-governmental defendant.
+Please note that you only have 2 years to file a suit against a governmental defendant such as a county hospital, local police department, or government official.

 There are several exceptions to these rules.
 Consider for instance the following scenario: a patient undergoes an operation in 2008, only to discover 4 years later that a surgical sponge was not removed.
 The sponge is only discovered when it leads to a severe infection.

 If the general statute of limitations was applied, suit would be prohibited.
 However, South Carolina’s medical malpractice laws recognize that some errors, such as the one described above, are not discovered until more than 2 or 3 years after the negligent act.
 For this reason, a patient may bring suit within 6 years of the medical error, if the error was not discovered during the normal 2 or 3 year period, and other conditions are met.

 Likewise, minors generally have until their 19th birthday to sue for harm sustained during childhood.
 Therefore, if a young woman was injured in a car accident at age 14, the statute of limitations would not bar her from bringing a lawsuit at age 18, even though more than 3 years had passed.